 Marijuana is a complex plant, and people are just beginning to discover its potential.
 Today, it’s important to know about the most popular and desired cannabinoids, THC and CBD, and be able to differentiate them.

 Though both CBD and THC activate several brain parts, CBD doesn’t produce any “high” effect.
-While THC can help you to enjoy your meal and feel deep relaxation, CBD has strong anti-seizure and anti-anxiety properties.
 Remember though that CBD is a dietary supplement and shouldn’t replace actual medical treatment.

 Both substances can be consumed in the form of oil, so if you decide to use it, look closely at the ingredients.
 No matter what type of cannabis product you are going to use, always check out local laws and regulations.